-The Edexcel GCSE Music Course is open to anyone who plays an instrument or sings, loves music, and is interested in finding out more about it.
+The Edexcel GCSE Music Course is open to anyone who plays an instrument or sings and is interested in exploring the creativeness of this art form.

 The course aims to inspire the next generation of students in forming personal and meaningful relationships with music through the development of musical knowledge, understanding and skills.
-Students will be encouraged to engage critically and creatively with a wide range of music, and reflect on how music is used in the expression of personal and collective identities.
-It will also develop broader lifeskills including critical and creative thinking, cultural understanding, self-discipline, confidence and motivation.
+Students will be encouraged to engage critically and creatively with a wide range of music from various points of history and in several different styles.
+The course will also develop broader life-skills including critical and creative thinking, cultural understanding, self-discipline, confidence and motivation.